 In line with this, the Regulation on Monetary Fines for Restrictive Agreements, Concerted Practices, Decisions and Abuses of Dominance (the Regulation on Fines) was enacted by the Competition Authority.
 The Regulation on Fines sets out detailed guidelines as to the calculation of monetary fines applicable in the case of an antitrust violation.
 The Regulation on Fines applies to both cartel activity and abuse of dominance, but illegal concentrations are not covered by the Regulation on Fines.
-According to the Regulation on Fines, fines are calculated by first determining the basic level, which in the case of cartels is between 2 and 4% of the company's turnover in the financial year preceding the date of the fining decision (if this is not calculable, the turnover for the financial year nearest the date of the decision).
+According to the Regulation on Fines, fines are calculated by first determining the basic level, which in the case of cartels is between 2 and 4 per cent of the company’s turnover in the financial year preceding the date of the fining decision (if this is not calculable, the turnover for the financial year nearest the date of the decision).
 Aggravating and mitigating factors are then factored in.
 The Regulation on Fines also applies to managers or employees that had a determining effect on the violation (such as participating in cartel meetings and making decisions that would involve the company in cartel activity), and provides for certain reductions in their favour.

 In addition to the monetary sanction, the Board is authorised to take all necessary measures to terminate the restrictive agreement, to remove all de facto and legal consequences of every action that has been taken unlawfully, and to take all other necessary measures in order to restore the level of competition and status as before the infringement.
-Furthermore, such a restrictive agreement shall be deemed as legally invalid and unenforceable with all its legal consequences.
+Furthermore, such a restrictive agreement shall be deemed legally invalid and unenforceable with all its legal consequences.
 Similarly, the Competition Law authorises the Board to take interim measures until the final resolution on the matter, in case there is a possibility for serious and irreparable damages.

 The sanctions that could be imposed under the Competition Law are administrative in nature.
 Therefore, the Competition Law leads to administrative fines (and civil liability) but no criminal sanctions.
 That said, there have been cases where the matter had to be referred to a public prosecutor after the competition law investigation was complete.
 On that note, bid-rigging activity may be criminally prosecutable under section 235 et seq of the Turkish Criminal Code.
-Illegal price manipulation (ie, manipulation through misinformation or other fraudulent means) may also be condemned by up to two years' imprisonment and a civil monetary fine under section 237 of the Turkish Criminal Code.
+Illegal price manipulation (ie, manipulation through misinformation or other fraudulent means) may also be punished with up to two years’ imprisonment and a civil monetary fine under section 237 of the Turkish Criminal Code.